vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 > Note:  Make sure you change the NAMESPACE placeholder for the Kubernetes namespace where the old Prometheus deployment lives.

-After the rsync has finished, move the block directories to the main data folder of Prometheus.
+After the rsync has finished, move the block directories to the main data directory of Prometheus.
 This an example of the structure you will find data directory of the new Prometheus deployment:

 ```bash
 /data # ls -la